 The club now boasts several county players, both men and women and the game of squash goes from strength to strength at Purley.

 Call us on: 020 8660 0608 or email email@example.com

 or contact us directly using our online contact form.

 On-Line booking system - please go to the Members Area for details NEW APP LAUNCHED

 Additional Racketball Morning

-In view of increasing demand we have introduced an additional Racketball morning as from the Friday 29th November on on every Friday thereafter between 10am and 12 noon.
+In view of increasing demand we have introduced an additional Racketball morning as from the Wednsday 9th January 2019 and on every Wednesday thereafter.

-The existing Tuesday morning session remains between 9.30am to 12 noon.
+The existing Tuesday and Friday mornings sessions remain between 9.30am to 12 noon.